 Abstract class for controllers.

 The controller controls the entire M-LOOP process.
-The controller for each algorithm all inherit from this class.
-The class stores a variety of data which all algorithms use and also all of the archiving and saving features.
-In order to implement your own controller class the minimum requirement is to add a learner to the learner variable.
-And implement the next\parameters method, where you provide the appropriate information to the learner and get the next parameters.
+The controllers for each algorithm all inherit from this class.
+The class stores a variety of data which all algorithms use and also includes all of the archiving and saving features.

+In order to implement your own controller class the minimum requirement is to add a learner to the learner variable and implement the next\parameters() method where you provide the appropriate information to the learner and get the next parameters.
 See the RandomController for a simple implementation of a controller.
 Note the first three keywords are all possible halting conditions for the controller.
-If any of them are satisfied the controller will halt (meaning an and condition is used).
-Also creates an empty variable learner.
-The simplest way to make a working controller is to assign a learner of some kind to this variable, and add appropriate queues and events from it. :param interface: The interface process.
-Is run by learner. :type interface: interface
+If any of them are satisfied the controller will halt (meaning an OR condition is used).
+This base class also creates an empty attribute self.learner.
+The simplest way to make a working controller is to assign a learner of some kind to this variable, and add appropriate queues and events from it.